 Salary Non-Exempt, Full-time w/ Benefits.
 Monday-Friday with some weekend and evening hours required most months.

 The Preparator works with museum curators, registration, and other related staff on the installation, deinstallation, and travel of exhibits and assists in the evaluation of incoming and outgoing artwork.

 Bachelor’s degree (or equivalent) with some engineering or carpentry skills, knowledge of museum standards regarding the care and handling of objects, with a minimum of three years of experience with the care and handling of fine art objects in a museum or gallery setting.

 Computer literate with experience using Microsoft Windows/Office products or similar operating system.
 Familiarity with collections database (TMS) and image editing software preferred.

 The Preparator must have the ability to climb ladders and scaffolding; ability to lift up to 50 lbs.; ability to stand for long periods of time; ability to use eyes and hands to examine and handle delicate objects.

 Salary Non-Exempt, Full-time w/ Benefits.
 Monday-Friday with occasional weekend, early morning, and evening hours required.
 The Preparator reports to the Curator of Art.

-Deliver cover letter, résumé, and references to the National Museum of Wildlife Art, 2820 Rungius Road; mail to Steve Seamons, National Museum of Wildlife Art, PO Box 6825, Jackson, WY 83002; or email to firstname.lastname@example.org.
+Deliver cover letter, résumé, and references at the National Museum of Wildlife Art, 2820 Rungius Road; mail résumé to Steve Seamons, National Museum of Wildlife Art, PO Box 6825, Jackson, WY 83002; or email to firstname.lastname@example.org.

 We always welcome volunteer applications.